ValentinSiegert/aTLAS/README.md

 5. Install also at least one supervisor, c.f. [submodule trustlab_host][trustlab-host-repo].

 ## 👟 Usage

-> By default, please follow the local usage.
-The usage for VSRians is only for those knowing what they do there.

 1. Run local Redis server in shell
     ```shell